Switching to Contact Lenses - A Personal Story

 On another occasion I got distracted and put a lens into my eye. but I already had a lens in that eye!
 I was then wondering why I couldn't see properly.
 Now that was really dumb!

-Contact Lens Do's and Don'ts
+Contact Lenses Do's and Don'ts

 - take hygiene seriously and wash any dirt, grease and oil from your fingers before insertion and removal.
 This keeps the lenses clean and prevents possible eye infection.